Immune System Disorders

 Rheumatoid arthritis.
 This type of arthritis causes swelling and deformities of the joints.
 An auto-antibody

-called rheumatoid factor is in the blood of some people with rheumatoid arthritis.
+called rheumatoid factor or anti-CCP is in the blood of some people with rheumatoid

 Lupus.
 This disease attacks body tissues, including the lungs, kidneys, and skin.
 Many types